Proton Perdana (second generation): 2016 facelift

-A heavily remodelled exterior Proton Perdana based on the eighth generation Honda Accord was launched to the Malaysian public on 14 June 2016.
+A heavily major makeover of the Perdana's exterior based on the eighth generation Accord was launched in Malaysian market on 14 June 2016.
 The pricing for the facelifted Proton Perdana was revealed on its launching day to be RM113,888 for the 2.0 litre model, and RM138,888 for the 2.4 litre model (both are "on-the-road prices" for West Malaysia).

 Standard safety features includes dual front SRS airbags, dual side airbags, ABS with EBD, front active head rest and seatbelts with pre-tensioner and load limiter system.
 The 2.4 litre model added adds ESC.

-Exterior colour choices includes midnight black, sterling silver, cotton white, graphite grey, ruby red, citrine gold and silver moon dust.
+Exterior colour of the vehicle options will includes Midnight Black, Sterling Silver, Cotton White, Graphite Grey, Ruby Red, Citrine Gold and Silver Moon Dust.

 On July 15, 2016, it was suggested by the Argentine ambassador to Malaysia that Proton may have a good market audience if the Perdana is exported to Argentina.

 In January 2020, then Finance Minister Lim Guan Eng said that the Perdana is retained as the official vehicle for government ministers.

-As of April 2020, it was reported that the Perdana is no longer being marketed.
+In April 2020, it was reported that the Proton ended production of the Perdana and was discontinued.

-After Anwar Ibrahim became prime minister, he used the limo version of the Perdana as one of his official vehicles.
+After Anwar Ibrahim became prime minister, he used the limousine version of the Perdana as one of his official vehicles.